engramic/engramic/docs/index.md

 These features, along with others, will be available in the near future.

+What Engramic is ready for:

+- Proof of concepts focused on folder directories with 10 or so PDFs with less than 100 pages.
+- Research related to long term memory.
+- Developers looking to support Engramic.

 ---

 For an evergreen overview of Engramic, visit our online [Knowledge Base](https://www.engramic.org/knowledge-base).